junxit/us-congress-bills-113/derived/amendments.md

 ### 33 U.S.C. § 2310

-> by striking “The Secretary shall waive” and inserting “(a) In general.—The Secretary shall waive”; and
+> by striking “The Secretary shall waive” and inserting “(a) In general.—The Secretary shall waive”;

 | | |
 |---|---|